russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Tutorials/Running Your Code.md

 ### Running an app in the Simulator

 To run an app in the Simulator, first check that you have an appropriate run destination selected.
-In this case, the app will run within the iPhone 15 Pro simulator:
+In this case, the app will run within the iPhone 15 Pro simulator, but you can also use the iPhone 16 Pro simulator, or really any other simulated device that is available:

 ![[Screenshot 2023-11-05 at 11.44.16 AM.png]]